 This year we're actually get a new Animal Crossing adventure.
 Yes, that's right, we're going to see Tom Nook and Isabelle again.
 We are truly blessed.
 Animal Crossing: New Horizons is set to whisk you away to deserted island you can customise however you wish.
 The already dreamy-looking island getaway lets us jet-set to our very own little paradise, and as we get ever closer to the release date, we're steadily learning more and more about one of the most anticipated upcoming games on Switch.

-Sure, our island vacation is still a little while away, but we're inching ever closer and we're sure it'll be worth the wait.
-Thanks to some recent Nintendo Directs, we're steadily learning more and more about it.
-So while you wait for your departure in March, we've gathered together everything we know so far about Animal Crossing: New Horizons, so you prepare for your trip to the island (we'll be continuously updating it with anything new, so be sure to check back often):
+So, while you wait for your departure in March, we've gathered together everything we know so far about Animal Crossing: New Horizons.
+And to get as prepared as possible for your upcoming trip to the island, we'll be continuously updating it with anything new, so be sure to check back often:

 Animal Crossing: New Horizons Switch release date - When is it coming out?

 Nintendo has confirmed that the Animal Crossing Switch release date is set for March 20, 2020.
 That's quite the change from that 2019 original pencilling, but it looks like it's going to be worth the wait.

 Every Animal Crossing: New Horizons trailer we've had so far

 All the first teaser told us is that Tom Nook is back, and that Animal Crossing is coming to Nintendo Switch (originally in 2019), but it was enough to get us all super excited.